 In the Lifetime of the Buddha

-A disease broke out in a family’s home and the parents told their son to make a hole in the wall (so as to not be seen coming out the door by the ghosts causing the disease) of their home and escape to safety.
+A disease broke out in a family’s home and the parents told their son to make a hole in the wall of their home (so as to not be seen coming out the door by the ghosts causing the disease) and escape to safety.
 When the disease had run its course, the son returned to the now empty home and dug up the family treasure to start a new life.

 One day he took offerings to the Buddha, and when he told him how he escaped death the Buddha told this story so the son knew he had done a wise thing.